Dani Romera

-Daniel 'Dani' Romera Andújar (born 23 August 1995) is a Spanish footballer who plays as a forward for Real Murcia.
+Daniel 'Dani' Romera Andújar (born 23 August 1995) is a Spanish footballer who plays as a forward for Primera Federación club Arenteiro.

 Club career

 Almería

 Born in Almería, Andalusia, Romera finished his youth career at UD Almería after starting out at UCD La Cañada Atlético.
 He made his senior debut with the B team in the 2011–12 season, in Segunda División B.

 On 27 April 2013, Romera scored a hat-trick in a 5–2 home rout of La Roda CF. On 30 November he made his first-team – and La Liga – debut, playing the last 19 minutes of the 3–1 away loss against RC Celta de Vigo.

 Romera made his second appearance with the main squad on 5 December 2014, in a 4–3 away win over Real Betis in the round of 32 in the Copa del Rey: after coming on as a substitute for Teerasil Dangda, he scored a goal which was later disallowed.
 He played his second league game on 17 January of the following year, as he featured four minutes in a 3–2 defeat at Valencia CF.